 - 1. The student does not require AT devices or services. - 2.
-The student does not require an AT device but does require AT services. - 3.
+The student may require AT and further investigation is needed. - 3.
 The student does require AT devices and services. - 4.
 The student does require an AT device but does not require services.